 – Recent Finds (shows a blank page on my device)

 However, the main one most people are probably going to use is route following (such as following a GPX route, or other created route).
-From there the inReach Mini 3 device can show you what is effectively a breadcrumb trail of the route.
+From there, the inReach Mini 3 device can show you what is effectively a breadcrumb trail of the route.
 This is basically like past inReach devices, except now there’s a non-useful map layer behind it.
 More on that in a second.

-To create/load a route, you’ll need to use the Garmin Explore app (or, side-load the GPX file using a USB cable).
+To create/load a route, you’ll need to use the Garmin Explore app (or side-load the GPX file using a USB cable).
 The entire process here is hilariously cumbersome for most users.
 In theory, Garmin’s idea of ‘Collections’ would be useful if it weren’t constantly freezing the app.
 The idea being that you can create collections for routes (such as for a multi-day hike).
-But in practice, everything just takes forever to respond, with the app constantly hanging on even modest collections.
+But in practice, everything just takes forever to respond, with the app constantly hanging, on even modest collections.

 The trick, though, is that if you were to create routes in popular platforms like Strava or Komoot, you can’t natively sync those to Garmin Explore.
 Instead, they go to Garmin Connect, then you manually export out the .GPX file, to re-import into the Garmin Explore app, to then put in a collection and sync it to the inReach 3.

 In talking to Garmin about this (quite in-depth, actually), they do seem to understand this is far from awesome.
 And it sounds like things will probably be getting notably better in 2026 on this software dance.
-Part of the challenge here is organizational in nature. inReach devices historically came from Delorme, which had it’s own app, and then that team became part of Outdoor, which somewhat continued that tradition while adding another app, which never really talked to the Fitness side of the house way-back-when, that largely drove Garmin Connect.
-While users of a Fenix device (which is part of Outdoor), probably wouldn’t notice these walls very much, the inReach devices aren’t as well integrated into the Connect platform realm.
+Part of the challenge here is organizational in nature.
+The inReach devices historically came from Delorme, which had its own app, and then that team became part of Outdoor, which somewhat continued that tradition while adding another app, which never really talked to the Fitness side of the house way-back-when, that largely drove Garmin Connect.
+While users of a Fenix device (which is part of Outdoor) probably wouldn’t notice these walls very much, the inReach devices aren’t as well integrated into the Connect platform realm.

-In addition to downloading the files from a phone/computer, you can use the new Garmin Share integration to send devices from other newish Garmin devices.
+In addition to downloading the files from a phone/computer, you can use the new Garmin Share integration to send routes from other newish Garmin devices.
 This means that if you or someone in your group has a Garmin watch, handheld, or bike computer made in the last few years, you can have the two talk to each other to send those files wirelessly between them, no internet required:

 Ok, with it on your device, you’ll see it here to load up and navigate: